PRESDENT – Nikita P. ACB, CL

 The Secretary manages the minutes at committee meetings.

-SERGEANT AT ARMS and WEBMASTER – Melvyn P.
+SERGEANT AT ARMS – Melvyn P.

 The Sergeant at Arms manages the club assets and sets out the room for our meetings.